 - Neck pain

 The list goes on.
-If you suffer from any of the conditions listed above, stress may very well be the culprit.
+If you suffer from any of the conditions listed above, it may very well be the culprit.

 Emotional stress can be caused by negative events, worries about our jobs – a work deadline, our family lives, a death in the family, an argument with a friend, financial – mountain of bills, buying a house or even fear of the current state of the world and more.

 Physical stress can be caused by injuries, illness, dietary issues, over-work, and lack of rest.
-Pain can result from physical stress, and emotional stress can result from pain.
+Pain can result from both physical and emotional stress can.
 The two are definitely connected.

 How does it affect us?

 If you suffer from stress, it’s important to address your physical symptoms as soon as possible.
-Reducing the impact of stress on your body will help to clear your mind and allow some of your emotional stress to decrease.
+Reducing the impact on your body will help to clear your mind and allow some of your emotional stress to decrease.
 Making certain lifestyle changes like reducing your exposure to environmental stress, improving your diet, exercise, and making changes in your work life will help to reduce worry and becoming over-worked.
-Having treatments that will address the physical aspects of your stress will make an enormous difference.
-In fact, studies show that regular chiropractic treatments can lower blood pressure, improve your digestive functions, and relieve pain.
-Three things that are necessary to have both good physical and emotional health!
+Having treatments that will address the physical aspects of it will make an enormous difference.

 How can Chiropractic treatment help?